Holistic health care in North Okanagan, BC

 Looking to find a comfortable and inclusive health care space

-Physiotherapy, Chiropractic Care, Dietetics, Kinesiology, Yoga
+Physiotherapy, Chiropractic, Acupuncture, Kinesiology, and Yoga

 Physiotherapists are licensed healthcare professionals who work autonomously and collaboratively alongside physicians and healthcare teams.
 With a patient-centred approach, physiotherapists use evidence-informed knowledge of rehabilitation sciences, anatomy, kinesiology and physiology to assess, treat, and manage pain, injuries, movement dysfunction, and chronic conditions.
 The goal of physiotherapy is to empower, promote independence and improve the quality of life for British Columbians across all ages and abilities.